Should the Limit of Liability Cover Indemnities?

 IP Indemnity Exception: “Registered after the Effective Date”

+This article has been superseded by an updated version.
 Some intellectual property indemnities exclude claims about IP registered after the contract’s effective date.
 The tech provider argues that it shouldn’t be responsible for IP it didn’t know about when it created its product — or at least when it signed the contract.
-“If we couldn’t have known about that IP, it’s not our fault […]
+“If we couldn’t […]

 Don’t grant or receive licenses to “use” software